 “I tend to live, eat, breathe the BeltLine.
 It’s a big part of my life, and I have to balance myself,” the self-proclaimed “Westside girl” confesses.
 “I’m running around BeltLine neighborhoods all day.
 I eat at BeltLine businesses.
 My kids go to BeltLine schools, and they play on the BeltLine.
 They did a Family Paint Day one time, and now whenever we go out on the trail and see their work, they feel like they’re Atlanta famous.”

-Recently promoted to Director of Economic Development, Cooper applies her more than fifteen years of economic development and marketing experience to develop and execute economic development initiatives that empower existing BeltLine businesses in their growth strategies and to promote the corridor as a premier business destination within the City of Atlanta.
+Recently promoted to Director of Economic Development, Lively applies her more than fifteen years of economic development and marketing experience to develop and execute economic development initiatives that empower existing BeltLine businesses in their growth strategies and to promote the corridor as a premier business destination within the City of Atlanta.

 “Part of my job is to build brand awareness in the BeltLine business community.
 We bring businesses and business associations within the BeltLine Planning Area together to help foster cohesion and exchange best practices.”

 This work ranges from connecting small businesses to resources to shepherding new entrepreneurs through the city procress of starting a business; programming impactful events for the business community, creating and implementing strategic initiatives, or keeping an ear to the ground on neighborhood issues and needs.